With any tool, I am of the attitude that if you do your research and buy the right tool, it should last a lifetime.

 In the past year, I have tried using 4 different types of car washing soaps to wash my car.
 I want to emphasize and recommend the car soap that outperformed the other soaps by a long shot.

-This soap seemed to be ultra concentrated so less was needed to do far more.
+This Chemical Guys Car Wash Soap seemed to be ultra concentrated so less was needed to do far more.
 Using less of this still allowed for tough dirt and grime to come off my car.
 I had some old grime that was probably built up over years that other soaps did not take off and this soap did.

 Since 2 ounces of soap per gallon of water is recommended, the gallon will last you 32 washes if you use 2 gallons of water in your bucket per car wash.
 So even though the gallon is kinda pricey at 25$ it is well worth it to me and they have a forever customer with me thats for sure.